mattermost/mattermost-plugin-jira/docs/administrator-guide/frequently-asked-questions-faq.md

 1. Confirm the team URL and channel URL you specified in the Jira webhook URL match up with the path shown in your browser when visiting the channel.

-2. Only events described in the Legacy Webhook [docs](https://mattermost.gitbook.io/plugin-jira/administrator-guide/notification-management#legacy-webhooks) are supported
+2. Only events described in the Legacy Webhook [docs](https://mattermost.gitbook.io/plugin-jira/administrator-guide/notification-management#legacy-webhooks) are supported.

 3. Use a curl command to make a POST request to the webhook URL.
 If curl command completes with a `200 OK` response, the plugin is configured correctly.
 For instance, you can run the following command: